IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

  After redirecting to the authorization endpoint, the user will get a login form from Facebook.
 After Facebook authorizes the user's identity the {{site.data.keyword.amashort}} service will call your web application redirect URI, supplying the grant code as a query parameter.

 ## Obtaining the tokens

 The next step is to obtain the access and identity tokens using the previously received grant code:

  1. Retrieve token `tokenEndpoint`, `clientId`, and `secret`  from service credentials stored in `VCAP_SERVICES` environment variable.

-    **Note:** In case you've used Mobile Client Access before web support was added you might not have token endpoint in service credentials.
-In this case use below urls depending on your Bluemix region instead:
+    **Note:** If you used {{site.data.keyword.amashort}} before web support was added, you might not have a token endpoint in service credentials.
+Instead, use the following URLs, depending on your Bluemix region:

     US South:
     ```